 There have been instances where people were sober for two decades and relapsed.

-There’s insufficient data on whether people who get sober actually stay sober.
+There’s insufficient clinical research data on whether people who get sober actually stay sober.
 Or if anyone is ever free of addiction or if there’s always a risk of relapse.

 The longer you stay sober, the higher your chances of staying sober.

-It’s a myth to believe that people who seek treatment are ‘cured’ from addiction.
+It’s a myth to believe that people who seek help in treatment programs are ‘cured’ from addiction.

 The reality is that alcohol use disorder treatment involves consistent aftercare follow up, personalised counselling, and coaching with a sponsor.